automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Suuwassea.md

 # Suuwassea
-## Description: Its name is Native American for "ancient thunder".
+## Its name is Native American for "ancient thunder".